joel-porquet/jpass-web/README.md

 # jpass-web: a web-frontend for jpass password manager/generator

+## Unmaintained project

+**I no longer use or develop this project, as I have switched to Bitwarden to handle all my passwords.**

+## Introduction

 While [jpass][jpass] is a flexible and configurable password manager and generator, **jpass-web** is a web-frontend for it.